East Worthing and Shoreham: Constituency profile

 The seat covers the east part of Worthing, Lancing, Shoreham and Southwick along the Sussex coast.
 House prices and incomes are slightly above national averages.
 Despite being categorised as a "Strong Right" seat by Electoral Calculus, it elected a Labour MP in 2024.

 Shoreham can be viewed with Worthing as less of an economic force than the neighbouring local government district, the City of Brighton and Hove, with a majority of houses with larger gardens, fewer listed buildings but Shoreham's large boat harbour facility an amenity for visitors, residents, – mooring and maintenance for people living close enough to the county, rival harbours being as far away as Chichester and Newhaven.
 Much work is in the service sector, including a major presence of share dealing and banking service and processing facilities in the borough (see Lancing, West Sussex) and a slightly greater proportion of people are retired compared to the national average (2.11% of the population greater, at 15.8%).

 Boundaries

 1997–present: The District of Adur, and the Borough of Worthing wards of Broadwater, Gaisford, Offington, and Selden.

-The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.
+The 2023 review of Westminster constituencies left the boundaries unchanged.

 The constituency covers an eastern portion of Worthing, the town of Shoreham-by-Sea, Lancing and three nearby inland villages in the Adur valley, all communities within the county of West Sussex.